 Both individuals and companies (including a branch of a company situated in Gibraltar) are required to file returns and calculate their tax liability for the year.
 The return together with the estimated liability needs to be accompanied by the payment of the tax due.

 Tax returns for individuals, partnerships, sole traders and trusts are due by 30 November following the year in which the income is assessed.

 Tax returns for companies (and Gibraltar branches) are due nine months after the date of the company's financial year end.

-Companies with assessable income of more than £1.25 million are required to file audited accounts together with the tax return.
+Companies with assessable income of more than £1.25 million (£1.5 million for accounting periods ending on or after 1 July 2022) are required to file audited accounts together with the tax return.

-Companies (including a branch of a company situated in Gibraltar) with assessable income of less than £1.25 million are required to file accounts accompanied by an Independent Accountant's Report with the tax return.
+Companies (including Gibraltar branches with assessable income of less than £1.25 million (£1.5 million for accounting periods ending on or after 1 July 2022) are required to file accounts accompanied by an Independent Accountant's Report with the tax return.
 Companies with no assessable income are still required to file tax returns.
 The accounts to be filed depend on the size of the company as determined by the Companies Act.
 Full audited accounts are required except where the company qualifies as "small" which would mean satisfying two of the following criteria for two consecutive years:

-- For year ends beginning on 1 January 2016, net turnover less than £10.2million (for year ends beginning in 2015 it is £6.5million) - For year ends beginning on 1 January 2016, total assets less than £5.1million (for year ends beginning in 2015 it is £3.26 million) - Average employees less than 50 - Where the company is "small" and it has no assessable income only an abridged balance sheet needs to be filed.
+- For year ends beginning on 1 January 2016, net turnover less than £10.2million (for year ends beginning in 2015 it is £6.5million) - For year ends beginning on 1 January 2016, total assets less than £5.1million (for year ends beginning in 2015 it is £3.26 million) - · Average employees less than 50

+Where the company is "small" and it has no assessable income only an abridged balance sheet needs to be filed.